Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-09-09-nginx-caching.md

 Like Varnish, **Nginx is a very capable web cache**.
 Many administrators reach for Varnish, often before it's really needed.
 However, there are two things to know about Nginx:

 * Nginx can serve static content (directly) very, very efficiently.
 This is good when the static files are on the same server as Nginx.
-* Nginx can also act as a "true" cache server when placed in front of application servers, just like you might with Varnish
+* Nginx can also act as a "true" cache server when placed in front of application servers, just like you might with Varnish.

 While Varnish is a pure web cache with more advanced cache-specific features than Nginx, Nginx may still be a perfect match for you.